SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 They have larger boats in order to accommodate tables for their dinner dance cruises and they also have a higher price tag because so much more is included with this ticket.

 As for drinks, tea, coffee, water, and soda are included with your ticket.
-Their bar is open the entire tour and you can buy beer, wine and cocktails here.
+During the entire tour, you can purchase beer, wine, and cocktails at their full bar.

 >> Visit GetYourGuide for more details and to check for ticket availability